vipulasri/Go-Ubiquitous/README.md

 # Go-Ubiquitous

-Implementing both round and square watch-face for Udacity-Sunshine App.
+Implementing both round and square watch-face for Udacity-Sunshine App displaying current time and weather.